tamburro92/COVID-19-SIR-MODEL/README.md

 ------------ | -------------
 ![forecast](/forecast/COVID_forecast_24_03.png)| ![forecast](/forecast/COVID_forecast_25_03.png)|
 #
-- *The timeline starts at time 0 by 31/01/20 from here 26*
+- The timeline starts at time 0 by 24/02/2020 from here 26

 26/03|27/03
 ------------ | -------------